Gr33nCamper/Paul-s-Website/Dec22.md

 ---

-Haha imagine organizing a link-up but nobody actually talks to you during the link-up they just talk to each other haha wouldn't that be like so awkward like bro you literally set it up but they show barely any appreciation or respect like ok I guess you don't care that's cool.
+Haha imagine organizing a link-up but nobody actually talks to you or your friend you brought along during the link-up they just talk to each other haha wouldn't that be like so awkward like bro you literally set it up but they barely show any appreciation or respect like ok I guess you don't care that's cool just go on without me I guess, not like I'm worth talking to anyways.
 Definitely couldn't be me guys, just throwing this out there, honestly I'm fine.
 What??
 No I'm not crying, I've just been cutting onions for this burrito the past hour anyways can you pass me the red and green salsa, this is a New Mexico Christmas we're talking about.

 ---